Walid-Ahmed/keras-regression-house-prices/README.md

 The variable to precit is the price of the house

-When training finishes the following, curves shown the traning and validation  loss is shown.
-Another curce will also be shown for actualvs predicted prices.
-Both curves are saved to local drive
+When training finishes the following, curves will show the traning and validation.
+Another curve will also be shown for actual vs predicted prices.
+Both curves are saved to local drive.
+Also the trained  model is saved as housePrice.keras2

 <img src="https://github.com/Walid-Ahmed/keras-regression-house-prices/blob/master/sampleImages/loss.png">